giulong/spectrum/docs/README.md

 where you can see how to configure a proxy server for every driver.

 Mind that this is just an example.
-Its only purpose is to show how to configure a proxy and prove it's working, leveraging the domain bypass list: there's no proxy actually running, so every domain which is not bypassed would throw an exception.
+Its only purpose is to show how to configure a proxy and prove it's working, leveraging the domain bypass list: there's no proxy actually running, so trying to reach any domain which is not bypassed would throw an exception.

 {% include copyCode.html %}